 - Celebration Tea — Another variation of afternoon tea with a celebratory cake which is also served alongside the other sweets

 - Cream Tea — A simple tea service consisting of scones, clotted cream, marmalade or lemon curd and tea.

 - Elevensies — Morning coffee hour in England (I remember the Hobbits used this term in Lord of the Rings.
 I thought that they ate 11 times a day…just like me!)

 Tea Etiquette: Learn by Example from Downton Abbey

 Displaying acceptable manners is a way of fitting in with a certain class.
 Pay attention to the “tea scene” in S1 E2 of Downton Abbey.
-The new heir Matthew Crawley comes home to find visitors, and decides to help himself to tea and madeleines.
-Molesley, the butler, is horrified and his mother, the Dowager and Cora embarrased.
-Yes, it is evident that this middle class lawyer is a diamond in the rough, and has a long way to go before he will become a true gentleman, but we gradually see him growing into the role of heir apparent.
-If you plan to enjoy the tea ritual in London or your home town, book an Afternoon Tea (not High Tea), and do take note of proper manners to fully enjoy the experience.
+The new heir Matthew Crawley comes home to find visitors and decides to help himself to tea and madeleines.
+Molesley, the butler, is horrified and his mother, the Dowager and Cora are embarrassed.
+Yes, it is evident that this middle-class lawyer is a diamond in the rough, and has a long way to go before he will become a true gentleman, but we gradually see him growing into the role of heir apparent.
+If you plan to enjoy the tea ritual in London or your hometown, book an Afternoon Tea (not High Tea), and do take note of proper manners to fully enjoy the experience.
 In London, they do try to do things properly, which is why we adore Downton Abbey in the first place, right?

 Tea with the Dowager could be stressful since was always some plan she had in mind to discuss.
 To help make your tea experience less stressful, here are some tips to take to the Dowager House, your local tea shop, or famous London tea house: